If you’re wondering “How much is $80,000 per year an hour?” And all those other paycheck related deductions, we’ve got you covered with all the info!

 Dave Ramsey recommended budget percentages

-Norms are a good start for budgeting, but keep in mind that individuals adjust and update their numbers based on what works best for them and their current season in life.
+For budgeting, norms are a good place to begin but keep in mind that individuals modify and update their figures depending on what works best for their home and their current season in life.

 - Housing 25%